Registration Fee FAQs

 The province has granted practical nurses the privilege to self-regulate.
 Along with this privilege comes the responsibility to cover the costs associated with regulating the profession.
 The CLPNM receives no funding from government, and as a non-profit organization, it cannot engage in other profitable activities to offset registration fees.
 The CLPNM’s only sources of funding are the fees paid by applicants and registrants.

-Could the CLPNM just operate with the revenue it has, or find other ways to keep fees stable?
+Couldn't the CLPNM just operate with the revenue it had, prior to the increase?

 The CLPNM already keeps its expenditures low, so there is little room to cut.
 The option of just keeping expenses stable, in order to keep fees stable, isn’t realistic in the long term.
 With inflation, the CLPNM continues to lose purchasing power each year.